Best Sharpstown Public High Schools (2026)

-The top ranked public high schools in Sharpstown are Sharpstown International School, Kipp Connect Preparatory and Energized For Stem Academy High School.
+The top-ranked public high schools in Sharpstown are Sharpstown International School, Energized For Stem Academy High School and Kipp Connect Preparatory.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-the neighborhood of Sharpstown, Houston, TX public high school have a Graduation Rate of 89%, which is equal to the Texas average of 89%.
+the neighborhood of Sharpstown, Houston, TX public high school have a Graduation Rate of 89%, which is less than the Texas average of 90%.

 The school with highest graduation rate is Energized For Stem Academy High School, with 90-94% graduation rate.
 Read more about public school graduation rate statistics in Texas or national school graduation rate statistics.